Once upon a time....

 The classical French Pâte has a rich history, and while it may seem foreign to many, the Pâté and it's variations have become a very familiar and integral dish to many countries.
 'Leverpostej' is a special liver Pâté found in Scandinavia, and is a favorite on sandwiches there.
 In Germany and Austria, Leberwurst a smooth and spreadable sausage shaped Pâté is popular, and the recipe came to the United States with immigrants calling it Liverwurst.
 You can find 'pechyonochniy pashtet' in Russia and Ukraine, a popular paste made from beef, goose or chicken liver.
 Even it Vietnam gan xay (Pâté) can be found on sandwiches.
 Pâté de Cerdo Iberico is famous in Spain making Pâté from the black pig.

 It's time for New Zealand to become part of Pâté history.
-This is one of the reasons why a French patissier decided to start a business crafting both traditional and modern French Terrines and Pâtés using local products where possible and premium quality meats supplied by Havoc Farm Pork, Tegel Cage Free Farm Chicken and Free Range Eggs from Willow Creek Farm.
+This is one of the reasons why a French patissier decided to start a business crafting both traditional and modern French Terrines and Pâtés using local products where possible and premium quality free-range meats.